yubik-studio/yubik-studio.github.io/README.md

 I believe that our knowledge of Nature is best developed by creating things, including algorithms that express our knowledge in an abstract way.

-My hope is that you came here as a step towards us working together.
-For some concrete ideas, there's a resume further down the page, and examples of my work at the links below:
+Let's find a way for us to work together.
+For some possible ideas, please have a look at my professional resume (further down the page), and examples of my work at the links below:

   - **[Andrew Milne on Google Scholar](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ)** (all of my patents and publications are listed here)
   - **[Andrew Milne on ResearchGate](https://www.researchgate.net/profile/Andrew-Milne-4)** (downloadable papers and tutorials)